 - Western Ave. is the eastern boundary, near studios with histories dating back to the golden years of Hollywood.

 - Melrose Ave, a street famous for its boutiques and shopping, is the southern boundary for the festival.

 - La Brea Ave, the western boundary, serves as a gateway to West Hollywood and contains numerous shops, restaurants, and venues.

 A Fringe Festival by its very nature can change in scope from year to year depending on the venues, places, and spaces that become involved.
 A Fringe event can be held anywhere, from a traditional theatre to a coffee shop, a club, or the street.
-Check out our map to see where our official venues are located.
 Once the festival is underway, the Fringe Guide will contain a map of venues and a listing of all events to assist participants and audience alike.